-Set in Saigon Mall, a city-in-strip in what was once the Oakridge Plaza that housed a Target store, Nãm Húa is small and Spartan and utilitarian with stacks of Vietnamese newspapers, a television broadcasting Vietnamese-language programming, and tables with lots of chopsticks, soup spoons, and squeeze bottles of hot sauce.
+Set in Saigon Mall, Nãm Húa is small, Spartan and utilitarian with stacks of Vietnamese newspapers, a television broadcasting Vietnamese-language programming, and tables with lots of chopsticks, soup spoons, and squeeze bottles of hot sauce.
 And food, great heaps and pools of food for pinched-penny prices.
-Spring rolls as big cabin logs jammed with pork and shrimp and mint and rice noodles.
+Spring rolls as big as cabin logs jammed with pork and shrimp and mint and rice noodles.
 Bowls of aromatic pho with clean, nurturing broths clasping crinkled sheets of paper-thin eye of sirloin and pieces of soft tendon and tripe.
 Heaping platters of rice with crispy marinated hen, or shrimp and fish paste plus caramelized catfish-all fresh reasons to convert to a mall rat.